Jill Biden: Education and career, marriages and family

 Jill and Joe Biden were married on June 17, 1977, at the Chapel at the United Nations in New York City.
 The wedding was described afterward by Joseph Sr. as "a very private affair" that was officiated by a Jesuit priest.
-(Note: While it has no affect on the validity or legality of the Bidens' marriage, the nature of the ceremony in religious terms is not publicly known.
+(Note: While it has no effect on the validity or legality of the Bidens' marriage, the nature of the ceremony in religious terms is not publicly known.
 The Chapel is known for being the site of marriage ceremonies for couples of different religious backgrounds and faiths or otherwise would have difficulty getting married in a formal religious ceremony; an investigation in 2023 by the Catholic World Report was unable to determine whether the procedures for marriage in the Catholic Church were followed.)
 The wedding occurred four-and-a-half years after the deaths of Biden's first wife, Neilia Hunter Biden, and his infant daughter, Naomi Christina Biden, in a motor vehicle accident.
-Joe Biden proposed marriage to Jill several times before she accepted, as she was wary of entering the public spotlight, anxious to remain focused on her own career, and initially hesitant to take on the commitment of raising of his two young sons.
+Joe Biden proposed marriage to Jill multiple times before she accepted, as she was wary of entering the public spotlight, anxious to remain focused on her own career, and initially hesitant to take on the commitment of raising of his two young sons.
 The Bidens spent their honeymoon at Lake Balaton in the Hungarian People's Republic.
 Jill Biden raised Beau and Hunter, and they called her Mom, but she did not formally adopt them.

 Jill and Joe Biden met Pope John Paul II at the Vatican in April 1980.

 Jill Biden continued to teach while working on a master's degree at West Chester State College, taking one course per semester.
 She graduated with a Master of Education degree, with a specialty in reading from West Chester in 1981.
 The Bidens' daughter, Ashley Blazer Biden, was born on June 8, 1981, and Jill stopped working for two years while raising the three children.

 Biden then returned to work, teaching English, acting as a reading specialist, and teaching history to emotionally disabled students.
 She taught in the adolescent program at the Rockford Center psychiatric hospital for five years in the 1980s.
 Biden received her second graduate degree, a Master of Arts in English from Villanova University, in 1987.
 She was not considered a political person at the time, and during her husband's unsuccessful bid for the 1988 Democratic presidential nomination, she said she would continue her job of teaching emotionally disabled children even if she became the first lady.
 She taught for three years at Claymont High School.
 In the early 1990s, she taught English at Brandywine High School in Wilmington; several of her students there later recalled her as genuinely caring about them.
 In all, she spent thirteen years teaching in public high school.